Are your kids driving you crazy during the quarantine? “mom I’m bored” is the most dreaded word you don’t want to hear from the kids these days.

-You can create DIY home activities for toddlers using household items like toilet paper rolls, plastic eggs, paper, straw, ping pong balls, and so on.
+You can create DIY home activities for toddlers using household items like toilet paper rolls, plastic eggs, paper, straws, ping pong balls, and so on.

 At this age, toddlers want to explore their world through touch, visuals, sound, and feelings.
 These activities help them to develop their body and mind.
 Try some of these indoor activities for toddlers.

-1. Contact paper window craft – This is a very colorful craft toddler would love to make indoor.
+1. Contact paper window craft – This is a very colorful craft toddlers would love to make indoors.
 This stained glass craft is very easy to make using tissue paper, glue, and tape.
 Learn how.

-2. Coloring eggs – Coloring eggs are so much fun for kids because it is easy, there are so many ways to color it.
+2. Coloring eggs – Coloring eggs are so much fun for kids because it is easy, and there are so many ways to color them.
 Colored eggs look so beautiful and can be used for home decorations.
 Learn different ways to color eggs.

 3. Laundry basket skee ball – The best part of this game is, it is very simple to set up and safe to play indoor without breaking anything.
 You need some plastic pit balls, a box, and a laundry basket.
 Learn how to make this game work.